85th Volunteer Training Regiment "Verona": World War I

-At the outbreak of World War I the regiment consisted of three battalions, each of which fielded four fusiliers companies and one machine gun section.
+At the outbreak of World War I, the Brigade "Verona" formed, together with the Brigade "Aosta" and the 22nd Field Artillery Regiment, the 23rd Division.
+At the time the 85th Infantry Regiment consisted of three battalions, each of which fielded four fusilier companies and one machine gun section.
 On 1 January 1915 the regimental depot of the 85th Infantry Regiment in Trapani formed the 144th Infantry Regiment (Brigade "Trapani") and on 5 March of the same year the depot formed the command of the Brigade "Trapani".
-After Italy's entry into the war on 23 May 1915 the Brigade "Verona" was deployed to the Italian front: in 1915 the brigade operated against Austro-Hungarian forces on the Karst plateau and in October 1915 the brigade fought in the Third Battle of the Isonzo on Monte San Michele.
+After Italy's entry into the war on 23 May 1915 the Brigade "Verona" was deployed to the Italian front: in 1915 the brigade operated against Austro-Hungarian forces on the Karst Plateau and in October 1915 the brigade fought in the Third Battle of the Isonzo on Monte San Michele.
 On Monte San Michele the brigade lost 74 officers and 2,887 enlisted or about half of it strength.

 In November 1915 the brigade was transferred to Albania, where it assembled at Vlorë on 7 December.
 The brigade then took up positions on the Vjosa river upstream from the confluence with the Shushicë.
 In May 1916 the brigade was recalled to Italy and sent to the Vallarsa valley to reinforce the Italian lines during the Battle of Asiago.
 On 31 May 1916 the brigade deployed to Monte Pasubio, where during June and July the brigade repeatedly defeat Austro-Hungarian attacks.
-For their conduct on Monte Pasubio the two regiments of the Brigade "Verona" were both awarded a Silver Medal of Military Valour.
+For their conduct on Monte Pasubio the two regiments of the Brigade "Verona" were both awarded a Silver Medal of Military Valor.

 In January 1917 the depot of the 85th Infantry Regiment formed the 248th Infantry Regiment (Brigade "Girgenti").
 In May 1917 the brigade was back on the Karst plateau and fought in the Tenth Battle of the Isonzo on Monte Ermada.
 In October 1917 the regiment fought in the Battle of Caporetto and was forced to retreat to the Piave river.
 The brigade was then deployed on Col del Rosso, where it was attacked and nearly overrun by Austro-Hungarian forces on 23 December.
 On 25 December 1917 the brigade and its regiments were disbanded in Marostica due to the losses the brigade had suffered.

 On 1 June 1918 the brigade and its two regiments were reformed in Albania and once more deployed along the Vjosa river.
 On 5 July 1918 the brigade attacked Austro-Hungarian positions South of Fier, which was taken on 9 July.
 Afterwards the brigade took up defensive positions near Mallakastër.
 After the end of the war the brigade remained in Albania until 1920.